-Kimberly Sulsar, daughter of Lee W. Cypress, started working at her Father’s trucking company at the age of 9.
+Kimberly Sulsar, daughter of Lee W. Cypress, started working at her father’s trucking company at the age of 9.
 Over the next 11 years, she worked in every department of Cypress Trucking to gain essential knowledge and experience so that she could one day run her own trucking company.
 As a young adult she attended Dominican University in San Rafael and majored in Political Science.
 Upon graduation, she went on to work with the industries top intermodal drayage companies as a dispatcher, terminal manager, and general manager.
-This solidified her experience in drayage as well as warehousing and distribution industries and paved the way for the creation of Iraheta Brothers in 2013.
+This solidified her experience in drayage as well as warehousing and distribution industries and paved the way for the creation of Iraheta Bros 2 Inc in 2013.

 Policarpio Manriquez (Poli) was born in Huetamo Michoacán, Mexico on his family’s small farm.
 He came to the United States at the age of 16 in search of better opportunities.
 Poli was taught to drive a truck by his brother in-law and fellow co-owner, Alfonso Campos in 1997.
 After 16 years of experience in the industry, Poli along with 4 others decided that it was time to create a more inclusive organization that treated drivers equitably and with dignity.